Master Minds (game show): Gameplay

 In both cases, the show features three contestants competing against three "trivia experts."
-The pool of eight experts includes Ken Jennings, Muffy Marracco, Raj Dhuwalia, Arianna Haut, Ryan Chaffee, Susannah Brooks, David Schuchinski, and Jonathan Corbblah.
+The pool of experts includes Ken Jennings, Muffy Marracco, Raj Dhuwalia, Arianna Haut, Ryan Chaffee, Susannah Brooks, David Schuchinski, Jonathan Corbblah, Lakedra Pam, Mark Labbett, and Monica Thieu.
 The winning contestant faces off against the best-performing expert in the "Ultimate Trivia Challenge."

 Best Ever Trivia Show

 Round 1

 In the first round, one of the contestants selects one of two categories for the round, and then also selects one of the three experts to play along with the round.
 The contestants are asked four questions in the category, each question has three multiple-choice options.
 Everyone (including the other two experts) secretly and simultaneously locks in their answers, a contestant's correct answer is worth 50 points if the chosen expert got it right, and 100 points if not.

 Answers given by the experts not chosen are generally not revealed.